Learn how to ideate, iterate, sketch, and storyboard winning ideas using world-class InVision tools like Boards and Freehand.

 Business objective?
 Discover a new revenue stream.

-Customer research shows that designers and entrepreneurs want to try new apps and subscriptions to help them work better/faster, but they’re not always affordable, and sometimes, they end up undiscovered having not received the exposure they deserve.
+Customer research shows that designers want to try new apps and subscriptions to help them work more efficiently, however, they’re not always affordable, or they haven’t yet become mainstream.
+Our idea?
+Discount bundles for designers and entrepreneurs.

 Within the tech industry, which is rife with competition, an extended trial or rare discount can be the difference between investing in one app or the other, and since many apps and services offer affiliate linking, this seemed like a fairly decent way to explore a new revenue stream while making certain apps and services more accessible.